21967284/Learn-Networking/README.md

 This app has also been created with mobile-responsiveness in mind.
 The best place to see mobile responsive behaviour is in:
 * nav-bar - the nav-bar will contract down to just icons and space themselves out in mobile/small device mode
 * progress page - this page's tile will automatically re-arrange themselves to scroll horizontally when in mobile/small device mode
-* All other pages - The content on all other pages (e.g. content, explanation, quiz, results, login, register) should also shrink/expand according to device size
+* All other pages - The content on all other pages (e.g. content, explanation, quiz, results, login, register) will also shrink/expand according to device size

 ##Libraries used